devoworm/Digital-Bacillaria/Behaviors/Open Papers/Bacillaria-Psychophysics.md

 ### Measurement techniques

-Signal Detection Theory (??), Fold-change detection (Adler and Alon, 2018; Kerkhof and Enquist, 2009).
+Signal Detection Theory, Fold-change detection (Adler and Alon, 2018; Kerkhof and Enquist, 2009).

 Lan and Tu, 2016 -- Input-Output Relationship.

 Zakirov et.al, 2020 -- Active perception in cells.

+Build an internal model with inputs, outputs, processing units, and interactions.
+Certain behaviors should conform to a statistical regularity (linear or curvilinear output function).

 ### Psychophysical behaviors produced by a non-neuronal system